Reviews You Can Rely On

 Hood Option Yes Yes Yes Yes Yes

-Built-in stow pocket Yes; chest Yes; hand No Yes; hand No
+Built-In Stow Pocket Yes; chest Yes; hand No No No

-Cuff construction Stretch-knit Elasticized cuffs Stretch-knit Elasticized with overhang Stretch-knit wrist-warmer cuff with thumbholes
+Cuff Construction Partially elasticated Elasticized cuffs Stretch-knit Stretch-knit wrist-warmer cuff with thumbholes Elasticized cuffs

 Our Analysis and Test Results

-The Patagonia Nano Air is a lightweight jacket with a fitted hood and a slim cut.
+The Patagonia Nano Air is a lightweight jacket with a fitted hood and a stylish fit.
 Its exterior is comprised of stretchy 100% polyester and it has an elastic, nonadjustable hem and three total pockets; two zippered handwarmer pockets and an external zippered chest pocket, which it packs into.

 Performance Comparison